Last updated: July 01, 2024

 Shorten your mortgage length

 If, say, you get a major raise, you may want to refinance from a long-term, thirty-year loan to a short-term, fifteen-year loan.
-You’ll pay more each month but will be paying toward the principle of the loan, saving you money on interest charges and finishing your repayment earlier.
+Your monthly payment might increase, but you will be paying more toward the principal of the loan.
+This could potentially save you money on interest charges and finish your repayment earlier.

 Tap into the equity of your home